 This is not the first time that overseas Chinese students at US colleges have voiced opposition to certain campus events perceived as disrespectful to China.
 In 2008, hundreds gathered at the University of Washington to rally against the Dalai Lama’s acceptance of an honorary degree.
 But typically, criticism is couched in familiar tropes like ”hurting the feelings of the Chinese people,” rather than failing to account for diversity.

-“There is a borrowing of rhetorical strategies.”
 “If there were an objection to the Dalai Lama speaking on campus 10 years ago, you would not have seen the objection from Chinese students being framed within the rhetoric of diversity and inclusion,” says professor Jeffrey Wasserstrom, who researches modern Chinese history at the University of California, Irvine.
 “There is a borrowing of rhetorical strategies.”

 Dr. Tsering Topgyal, a Tibetan native who received his master’s degree at UCSD and now lectures at the UK’s University of Birmingham, called diversity “an expedient notion to latch onto given its importance in both rhetoric and substance in the US and academia.”
 But he questions its appropriateness as a framing device for this specific grievance:

 If the Chinese students wish to exploit diversity, they would come across as more convincing if they were more committed and supportive of this principle back home.
 If they are so committed to diversity, it behooves them to be more accepting of the Dalai Lama’s talk, especially since I am sure that many of the non-Chinese student community would wish to hear the Dalai Lama.